FHA 203k Loan Requirements and Guidelines

 Co-op homes are not eligible for the loan and neither are manufactured homes.

-Most any existing property will be eligible for the FHA 203k loan with the exception of manufactured homes and Co-op homes.
+Most existing properties will be eligible for the FHA 203k loan with the exception of manufactured homes and Co-op homes.

 Working With A Contractor

-The contractor will need to have licenses and be bonded for the specific work that is being done to the home.
+The contractor will need to have licenses and be bonded to the specific work that is being done to the home.